wesandradealves/WEB3-api/README.md

-# BDM Digital Wordpress Plugin
+# BDM Digital Website API

 This repository contains a fully Dockerized WordPress application with Composer for managing dependencies.
 The application includes:
 - WordPress installed via Composer.